-The Legend: The scream heard at the beginning of the second verse was the cover model from the band’s Honey album being stabbed to death in the studio.
+The Legend: The scream heard at the beginning of the second verse was the cover model from the Ohio Players' Honey album being stabbed to death in the studio.

 The Truth: That particular vocalization was keyboard player Billy Beck trying to hit a Minnie Ripperton-style high note.
 Ester Cordet, the former Playmate of the Month who was provocatively drizzling honey into her mouth on the album cover, is alive and well and has been married for many years to motivational guru Robert Ringer.

 2. "In the Air Tonight"

 The Legend: The haunting 1981 hit was written by Phil Collins after he witnessed a man drowning.
 He was too far away to offer assistance, but he saw another man sitting idly by on the shore.
 The man could have easily reached the swimmer, but didn’t even try to help.
 Years later, after some clever detective work, Collins located the bystander and invited him to a concert, giving him a front row seat.
 He then had a spotlight shine on him when he performed this song to publicly humiliate him.

 The Truth: Collins wrote “In the Air Tonight,” and many of the other songs on his solo album, Face Value, while alternately depressed and angry over his disintegrating marriage.
 His first wife, Andrea, was reportedly fed up with his constant touring and had taken the couple’s two children and fled back to her native Canada, where she eventually filed for divorce.